Climate Change and Transport

 In order for Ireland to effectively contribute to reducing carbon emissions, the Climate Action and Low Carbon Development Act set out proposed statutory obligations in relation to the development of a National Mitigation Plan (NMP).

-This Plan incorporates input from a number of sectors namely electricity generation, built environment, agriculture and transport.
-Taking account of contributions received from stakeholders in 2014 Climate Change Mitigation Preparation of Low-carbon Roadmap for Transport and an information exchange event in 2015, this Department developed the transport sector’s contribution to the NMP.
-The suite of measures examined as part of this process, reflect a multi-faceted approach to reducing emissions in transport.
-Particular focus was on smarter travel, modal shift, supports for alternative fuels along with fiscal and taxation incentives to target behavioural change.
+This Plan incorporates input from a number of sectors; namely electricity generation, built environment, agriculture and transport.
+Taking account of contributions received from stakeholders in 2014's Climate Change Mitigation Preparation of Low-carbon Roadmap for Transport and an information exchange event in 2015, this Department developed the transport sector’s contribution to the NMP.
+Various measures were examined as part of this process to reducing emissions in transport.
+Particular focus was on smarter travel, modal shift, supports for alternative fuels, along with financial and taxation incentives to target behavioural change.

 The Department of Communications, Climate Action and Environment (DCCAE) prepared a briefing document which outlined the development of the NMP.
 It covers the four sectors concerned and highlights some key questions on how Ireland should achieve its national transition objectives by 2050.